-- .2 The following activities are exempt from any requirement for a DP-3 development permit: - a) Development or alteration of land to occur outside the designated Development Permit Area, as determined by a BC Land Surveyor; - b) Repair, maintenance or alteration of pre-existing lawful buildings, structures or utilities, except for shoreline protection structures, provided there is no alteration of undisturbed land or vegetation and that they are entirely within the existing footprint.
-For clarity, repair, maintenance, alteration or reconstruction of shoreline protection works such as retaining walls, requires a development permit whether or not they meet the definition of 'structure' in the Keats Island Land Use Bylaw; - c) The installation of a mooring buoy; - d) Small-scale manual removal of non-native, invasive plants or noxious weeds, conducted in accordance with best management practices; - e) Construction of a fence so long as no trees of native species are removed and the disturbance of native vegetation is restricted to 0.5 metres on either side of the fence; - f) The construction of a trail if all of the following apply: - i.
+- .2 The following activities are exempt from the requirement to obtain a development permit for DP-3: - a) Development or alteration of land to occur outside the designated Development Permit Area, as determined by a BC Land Surveyor; - b) Repair and maintenance of pre-existing lawful buildings, structures or utilities, except for shoreline protection structures, provided there is no alteration of undisturbed land or vegetation and that they are entirely within the existing building or structure footprint.
+For clarity, repair, maintenance, alteration or reconstruction of shoreline protection works such as retaining walls, requires a development permit whether or not they meet the definition of 'structure' in the Keats Island Land Use Bylaw; - c) Construction, reconstruction or repair of the following structures sited within the setback from the natural boundary of the sea: - i.
+A platform not exceeding 5 square metres in area; - ii.
+A set of stairs or a walkway for the purpose of accessing the foreshore or a permitted marine related structure; - d) Small-scale manual removal of non-native, invasive plants or noxious weeds, conducted in accordance with best management practices; - e) Construction of a fence so long as no trees of native species are removed and the disturbance of native vegetation is restricted to 0.5 metres on either side of the fence; - f) The construction of a trail if all of the following apply: - i.
 Trail design and location must minimize vegetation disturbance; - ii.
 No native trees are removed; - iii.
 The trail is 1 metre wide or less; - iv.
 The trail is for personal, non-vehicular use only; - v.
 The trail is constructed of soil, gravel, mulch or other pervious surface; - vi.
 The trail is designed to prevent soil erosion where slopes occur; - g) Repair and maintenance of existing roads, driveways, paths and trails, provided there is no expansion of the width or length of the road, driveway, path or trail, and no creation of additional impervious surfacing, including paving, asphalting or similar surfacing; - h) Gardening and property maintenance activities, not involving artificial fertilizer, pesticides or herbicides, within a pre-existing landscaped area, including lawn mowing, weeding,